Skip to content

 CMD ["node", "index.js"]

-Module 1.2: Jobs and CronJobs - Run one-time and scheduled batch workloads.
+Module 1.2: Jobs and CronJobs - Master executing isolated workloads and scheduling resilient batch infrastructure.